-Overall, the report provides a conceptual framework for reporting on ACE in Australia in its totality and contemporary baseline data on components of the framework against which future developments can be compared.
-The available data suggests ACE is playing an important role in educating many adult Australians; particularly the disadvantaged, but there is more primary research required to fill in all components of the framework to determine the full impacts of ACE.
-Ongoing support from governments is required to sustain and grow the ACE effort.
+This report provides a conceptual framework for reporting on the education programs in ACE in Australia and provides contemporary baseline data on the components of the framework against which future developments can be compared.
+The available data suggests ACE is playing an important role in educating many adult Australians; particularly the disadvantaged in learning but there is more primary research required to determine the full impacts of ACE, and ongoing support from governments is required to sustain and grow the ACE effort in education.